-Usability and practicality develop the true art of Women’s Shotguns.
+Usability and practicality develop the true art of women’s shotguns.

-Expect to spend between $1,000 (used) to $5,000.00 for decent shotguns.
-There are other functional options at lower price points but you will sacrifice qualities like smooth actions and craftsmanship.
-I bought my favorite over under used on an auction gun site for a few dollars shy of a grand.
-It is the same gun as the one I first carried on those first serious grouse hunts but the forend is cracked, the stock looks like it was drug through a scree field and the receiver appears to have been reassembled by an impatient child… but the gun works perfectly.
-A side benefit, I am not worried about marking it up in the field.
+Expect to spend between $1,000 (used) to $5,000 for decent shotguns.
+There are other functional options at lower price points, but you will sacrifice qualities like smooth actions and craftsmanship.
+I bought my favorite over-under used on an auction gun site for a few dollars shy of a grand.
+It is the same gun as the one I first carried on those first serious grouse hunts.
+Yet the forearm is cracked, the stock looks like it was dragged through a scree field, and the receiver appears to have been reassembled by an impatient child.
+And it works perfectly.
+I’m not worried about marking it up in the field.
 I love it.

 Interested in getting into wingshooting?
 Check out the Women’s Intro to Wingshooting Program.

 Last modified: May 11, 2018